 On the email that says that your trading account has been approved and you have verified who you are, it will tell you how you can fund your account.
 Different brokerages accept different forms of payment.
 Some of those methods are bank transfer (wire), debit and credit cards, local payment options, moneybookers, E-wallets and coupons.

-If the brokerage or managed forex trading company hasn’t yet done so, it will send you an email with a link to download the trading platform onto your computer, along with your login and password.
+If the brokerage or forex managed account provider hasn’t yet done so, it will send you an email with a link to download the trading platform onto your computer, along with your login and password.
 Once this is downloaded and installed, and when your funds have been processed and cleared, you will be able to see what is going on with your account.

 On the platform, you will be able to see your current balance, any trades that are open and completed trades.
 You will be able to download the trades to your computer too.
 Although you will be able to see the trades, you won’t be able to place any trades for yourself as it is in view only mode.
 The platform is simply a portal to view the traders’ trading your account.
 Some companies will send you an email at the end of the day, or month, when trading has taken place.